 Ross was involved in several undergraduate research projects including a mineralogical x-ray diffraction analysis investigating a Carbon isotope anomaly within an Ordovician intertidal zone in Kentucky, a geophysical characterization of folds from the Sveconorwegian Orogeny in Gothenburg, Sweden, and a periodic groundwater monitoring project of a well field adjacent to the St. Joseph River in Fort Wayne.
 He presented his research on the well field at the Geological Society of America North-Central Meeting 2016 and the 131st meeting of the Indiana Academy of Science.

-Ross’s interests include observing the natural world, minds, machines and Classical Latin.
+Ross’s interests include observing the natural world and learning about the environment.
 In his free time, he enjoys exercising and reading.